The Great Greenland Roundtrip

 Ilimanaq Lodge

 Ilimanaq Lodge consists of 15 cabins and opened in 2017.
-The cabins are operated by World of Greenland, which has good prior experiences with cabins at Glacier Lodge in Eqi north of Ilulissat.
+The cabins are operated by World of Greenland, which also operates the cabins at Glacier Lodge in Eqi north of Ilulissat.
 Near the cabins, you find two central, protected houses from the colonial era.
 They contain the reception and a restaurant respectively, but also a museum and conference facilities.
 These are some of the oldest buildings in Greenland.

 Ilimanaq Lodge